Orange-OpenSource/hurl/docs/running-tests.md

 Duration:        499 ms
 ```

-You can use [`--glob` option] to test files that match a given patten:
+You can use [`--glob` option] to test files that match a given pattern:

 ```shell
 $ hurl --test --glob "test/integration/**/*.hurl"